Reactive armour: Explosive reactive armour

 ERA also counters explosively forged projectiles, as produced by a shaped charge.
 The counter-explosion must disrupt the incoming projectile so that its momentum is distributed in all directions rather than toward the target, greatly reducing its effectiveness.

 Explosive reactive armour has been valued by the Soviet Union and its now-independent component states since the 1980s, and almost every tank in the eastern-European military inventory today has either been manufactured to use ERA or had ERA tiles added to it, including even the T-55 and T-62 tanks built forty to fifty years ago, but still used today by reserve units.
 The U.S. Army uses reactive armour on its Abrams tanks as part of the TUSK (Tank Urban Survivability Kit) package and on Bradley vehicles and the Israelis use it frequently on their American built M60 tanks.

 ERA tiles are used as add-on (or appliqué) armour to the portions of an armoured fighting vehicle that are most likely to be hit, typically the front (glacis) of the hull and the front and sides of the turret.
 Their use requires that a vehicle be fairly heavily armoured to protect itself and its crew from the exploding ERA.

 A further complication to the use of ERA is the inherent danger to anyone near the tank when a plate detonates, though a high-explosive anti-tank (HEAT) warhead explosion would already cause great danger to anyone near the tank.
-Although ERA plates are intended only to bulge following detonation, the combined energy of the ERA explosive, coupled with the kinetic or explosive energy of the projectile, will frequently cause explosive fragmentation of the plate.
-The explosion of an ERA plate creates a significant amount of shrapnel, and bystanders are in grave danger of fatal injury.
+Although ERA plates are intended only to bulge following detonation, the combined energy of the ERA explosive, coupled with the kinetic or explosive energy of the projectile, will frequently cause the plate to explode, creating shrapnel that risks injuring or killing bystanders.
 Thus, infantry must operate some distance from vehicles protected by ERA in combined arms operations.

+Sensitivity

+ERA is insensitive to impact by kinetic projectiles up to 30 mm in caliber.
+A 20 mm APIT autocannon round penetrates a Serbian ERA sample but fails to detonate it.
+However, computer simulations indicate that a small caliber (30 mm) HEAT projectile will detonate an ERA, as would larger shape charges and APFSDS penetrators.